-When the news broke yesterday that DJ Khaled, uh, “doesn’t do that,” (“that” referring to performing oral sex), I instantly went back to the time when I was a member of the Sisterhood of the Not-Traveling Tongue.
+When the news broke that DJ Khaled, uh, “doesn’t do that,” (“that” referring to performing oral sex), I instantly went back to the time when I was a member of the Sisterhood of the Not-Travelling Tongue.
 It was not a pleasurable place to be.

 Chatting with Power 105.1's The Breakfast Club in a clip that resurfaced from 2015, he tells the hosts that he is a “king” and as a “king,” he will not go down on his wife, but expects his wife to go down on him.
 Khaled, you see, is a “provider” of material comforts, and in his mind, this absolves him from needing to pleasure his wife.
 In the video, an incredulous Charlamagne Tha God exclaims, “You don’t eat the box?”
 Angela Yee is thrown off guard, because she assumed (like the rest of us) that Khaled’s song “Hold You Down” is about cunnilingus.
 Turns out, it’s not.
 That’s some very misogynistic meandering you’re watching him do.

-I recognized Charlamagne and Yee’s reactions; it was the same thing I heard from those close to me when I told them about my sex life.
-“My partner doesn’t go down on me,” I would say to my friends, who were equal parts shocked, bewildered, and embarrassed for me.
+I recognised Charlamagne and Yee’s reactions; it was the same thing I heard from those close to me when I told them about my sex life.
+“They don’t go down on me,” I would say to my friends, who were equal parts shocked, bewildered, and embarrassed for me.
 “Oh honey,” they’d say.
 “That is not okay.”
 I would shrug it off, because no relationship is perfect, right?
 At least my partner wasn’t, like, stealing my identity to catfish college football players.

 We were together for a few years.
 In that time, I usually only received oral sex on special occasions.
 My birthday was approaching?
 Time to trim the garden!
 I could probably count the amount of times my former partner went down on me on two hands.
 Meanwhile, I was more than happy to do my part in the oral sex department — I was deeply attracted to my partner and wanted to pleasure them.
 In a healthy relationship, that should go both ways.